Polarons in Binary Bose-Einstein Condensates: Results

-We find there is a connection between the expressions of ID and IS branches.
-When the two kinds of bosons have no interaction, $a_{12}=0$, they have the same expressions because of the independent couplings of the two kinds of bosons and the impurity.
-The leading order of $E^{+}_{p}$ and $E^{-}_{p}$ have a symmetry of permutation of $m_1$ and $m_2$, $(m_1\rightarrow m_2, m_2\rightarrow m_1$).
-Once we switch on the interaction of the two kinds of bosons, i.e., $a_{12}\ne 0$, the permutation $(m_1 \rightarrow m_2,m_2 \rightarrow m_1)$ leads to two kinds of different branches: the density branch and spin branch.
-The connection is
+We find that there is a connection between the expressions of $E_p^{\pm}$.
+When components have no interaction ($a_{12}=0$), they have the same expressions.
+Once we introduce the intercomponent interaction, i.e., $a_{12}\ne 0$, $E^{\pm}_p(1)$ emerge.
+The connection of $E_p^+$ and $E_p^-$ is as follows:

-Note that the connection we have shown is in the case of weak coupling between the two kinds of bosons.
-For the effective mass and phonon number, similarly, we only need to give the density branch, the other branch automatically emerges via the permutation of $m_1$ and $m_2$.